<< South Coast of England >> Next to Stroud

 Past what used to be Kirkby Police Station, I then headed to what used to be called Jeffries, my first Junior School.

-It was a very short walk to and from school from my first home, 46 Cookson Street.
+It was a very short walk (5 minutes?) to and from school from my first home, 46 Cookson Street.
 Every day, I'd walk past Butler's Brothers Bus Company.
 Amazingly, it's still there today.
 I once got caught playing truant (or "wagging it" as we used to say) there.

 Then, I walked down Greenwood Drive, past the old shop I went into to buy a knife after I decided to run away from home and live on rabbits.
-I had nearly set the house on fire playing with candles up in the attick and it the only logical response to was to raid my sister's piggy bank, steal her money and then go off and buy a knife.
-It gradually dawned on me that perhaps this wasn't a good idea though, and as it got darker I went closer and closer to the house until I was found hiding in the shed.
+I had nearly set the house on fire playing with candles up in the attic and it the only logical response to was to raid my sister's piggy bank, steal her money and then go off and buy a knife.
+It gradually dawned on me that perhaps this wasn't such a good idea though, and as it got darker I went closer and closer to the house until I was found hiding in the shed.

 I received a pretty good beating with a rope from dad the next day.

-I puffed my first fag here, thanks to being bullied by one of the Appleby borthers.
+I puffed on my first fag somewhere around here, thanks to being bullied by one of the Appleby borthers. |

 Next was Kirkby Cross itself, an old relic from before the industrial revolution, long before Kirkby became a mining town.
 Then I passed yet another old school I remember going to before sitting down for a well deserved pint in The Duke (of Wellington).